 7 red foods to love, according to dietitians.

-Love is in the air, so let’s color our plates with heart-healthy red foods this month.
-Red foods offer the bold and powerful colors of the season, and they come jam-packed with a bevy of health benefits.
+Love is in the air, so let’s color our plates with heart-healthy red foods.
+Red foods offer bold and powerful hues, and they come jam-packed with a bevy of health benefits.

 From soft and crunchy to sweet and savory, these ruby reds contain an abundance of vitamins and minerals, plant-based compounds, and fabulous fiber.
 Here’s why dietitians sing their praises.

 As root vegetables, beets are powerful players in overall health.
 They contain antioxidants, anti-inflammatory compounds, and essential vitamins and minerals.

 “Beets can decrease risk of diseases, such as type 2 diabetes, high blood pressure, and heart disease to name a few,” says Deb Ognar, a registered dietitian in Glenview, Illinois.

 The red pigment in beets comes from plant compounds called betalains, which contain nitrates.
 “Nitrates convert to nitric oxide in the blood.
 This helps relax and dilate blood vessels, which improves blood flow to the heart and brain, making it helpful for cognitive function and blood pressure,” Ognar says.

 It’s easy to get in the kitchen with beets, as you can purchase them pre-cooked, pickled, or juiced.
 Slice them into salads, soups, and sandwiches, or mix beet juice or beet powder into smoothies.